What you need to know about diabetic blisters

-The exact cause of diabetic blisters is not known, but several factors are thought to play a role in blister development.
-The blisters may result from:
+The exact cause of diabetic blisters is unclear, but several factors might play a role in their development.

-- wearing shoes that do not fit properly
+- shoes that do not fit correctly

 - reduced circulation